Call Frontpoint

 Frontpoint Packaging

-I’ve been keeping an eye on Frontpoint for over a decade now, and I’d say, Frontpoint has done a great job refining its security system.
-In a world where touchscreen control panels are the norm, Frontpoint opted to use a screenless hub to offer features like Crash and Smash protection, fully wireless and cellular communication, and additional layers of security like battery backup, a loud piercing siren, and smart home integrations.
-Those sound nice, for sure, but how well does it work in real life?
+I’ve been keeping an eye on Frontpoint for over a decade now, and the one thing I can say about this company is that it’s not afraid to push the envelope.
+The heart of the system, for example, is something Frontpoint calls a screenless hub.
+It connects all the components and provides features like Crash and Smash protection, fully wireless and cellular communication, and additional layers of security like battery backup, a loud piercing siren, and smart home integrations.
+But everything is color-coded.
+No touchscreen to operate.
+The idea is simplicity.
+Get rid of complicated controls and strip the system down to its basics.
+OK, I’m intrigued, but how well does the system work in real life?

 I put it through its paces.
 My family lives in a 2,800-square-foot home with lots of doors and windows to monitor, so I went with a package that included sensors, a hub, and a keypad.

 When I settled up my tab, the total investment was about $450 to get started.
 I will say that’s quite a bit more expensive than a lot of DIY security providers out there — competitors like SimpliSafe, for instance, have plenty of packages in the sub $200 category.
-That said, with Frontpoint, you are getting really high-quality equipment and impressive features.
-I was willing to see if the higher price was justified.
+It’s worth pointing out that there’s far more to a great home security system than a low price.
+The real question to ask is what you’re getting for your money.
+Without question, Frontpoint offers high-quality equipment and impressive features, and those can justify a few dollars extra.

 Here’s what our Frontpoint kit included: